mirikrupkin/mirikrupkin.github.io/_pages/about.md

   - /about.html
 ---

-I have allways been fascinated by the beauty of nature and curious to learn more about it.
+I have always been fascinated by the beauty of nature and curious to learn more about it.
 I was hypnotized by the structures of macromolecules during my grad studies, and became eager to understand more about the chemistry of life.
-My passion is to reveal the chemical and biological basis of infectious diseases, and expand our understanding of human health.
+My passion is to reveal the molecular basis of infectious diseases, and expand our understanding of human health.

 Background
 ======